Webinar Recordings

-A Free Webinar and Q&A to Review Octapharma’s Superiority Study To Compare The Effect of IVIG (Panzyga) Versus Placebo in Patients with PANS/PANDAS
+A Free Webinar and Q&A to Review Octapharma’s Superiority Study to Compare the Effect of IVIg (Panzyga) Versus Placebo in Patients with PANS/PANDAS

 Huub Kreuwel PhD is the VP of scientific and medical affairs of Octapharma USA.
 He oversees a team of medical doctors, nurses and pharmacists to provide medical education to patients and health care practitioners.
 He received his PhD in immunology from the Free University of Amsterdam in collaboration with The Scripps Research Institute, La Jolla.
 He has published research in Immunity, Journal of Immunology, Immunotherapy and Current Opinion in Immunology.